misiektoja/lol_monitor/README.md

 # lol_monitor

-lol_monitor is a Python tool which allows for real-time monitoring of LoL (League of Legends) players activities.
+lol_monitor is a tool that allows for real-time monitoring of LoL (League of Legends) players' activities.

 ## Features

-- Real-time tracking of LoL users gaming activity (including detection when user starts/finishes the match)
+- Real-time tracking of LoL users' gaming activity (including detection when a user starts or finishes a match)
 - Most important statistics for finished matches:
   - game mode
-   - victory/defeat
+  - victory or defeat
-   - kills/deaths/assists
+  - kills, deaths, assists
   - champion name
   - achieved level
   - role
   - lane
   - team members
-- Email notifications for different events (player starts/finishes the match, match summary, errors)
+- Email notifications for different events (player starts or finishes a match, match summary, errors)
-- Saving all gaming activities with timestamps to the CSV file
+- Saving all gaming activities with timestamps to a CSV file
 - Possibility to control the running copy of the script via signals

 <p align="center">